happner/happn/README.md

 then run "npm install happn"

-If you want to run in cluster mode, you need to install [Redis](http://redis.io/topics/quickstart) and have it up and running, on its standard port: 6379

-If you want to run in cluster or single process mode, you need to install [Mongo](http://docs.mongodb.org/manual/installation/) and have it up and running on its standard port: 27017

-You can just clone this repository, then run "npm install" and then run "mocha test" to see how things work, there are over 150 tests there that execute against happn service running in embedded mode.
+You could just clone this repository, then run "npm install" and then run "mocha test" to see how things work, there are over 180 tests there that execute against happn service running in embedded mode.

 But if you want to run your own service do the following: